livingsocial/bundler-patch/README.md

 We'd love to get real world scenarios where things don't go as planned to help flesh out varying details of what many believe a conservative update should be.

+#### What Does Conservative Really Mean?

+During 0.x development there was some separation of thought when `patching` vs. `updating` - in that `patching` would be even more conservative.
+For example, given `foo` is currently at 1.7.7, with 1.7.8 & 1.7.9 available, `updating` perhaps is a conservative update that wants the latest release available: 1.7.9.
+Why move to 1.7.8 when 1.7.9 probably has a bugfix in it and my goal my be to help keep everything generally current without increase minor or major versions?
+But if I'm `patching` I perhaps don't care if 1.7.9 has a bug fix for 1.7.8, I really just want to get in and out with the least amount of change regardless, I just want to get past my security vulnerability and move on.

+Solving this in general is hard, because SemVer is only a theory, sometimes even 1.7.9 instead of 1.7.8 ends up _adding_ a bug, not removing one, and sometimes the example is going from 1.0.0 to 1.0.1 or 1.0.37, and now "most recent release" doesn't feel conservative anymore.

+`--strict` mode was a notion thrown around that started getting overloaded and confusing.
+Two ideas for it:
+- "Don't let dependent gems even be considered for minor/major upgrades, even if it crashes resolution"
+- "Sort the results such that we go in strict reverse order, not latest release, then latest minor, then latest major"

+Also - if `--minor_allowed` is true, I'm on 1.1.0, there's 1.3.4 and 1.5.6, which is it going to?
+1.5.6 or 1.3.4?

+Now that we're merging everything under `patch` - need switches for the two stricts.
+`--strict-ordering` `--strict-sort`
+`--strict-filtering` `--strict-filter` ``

+`--prefer-older`
+`--prevent-minmaj-dependent`

+`--strict-increment`
+`--strict-dependent-updates`

 ### How To